natcap/invest.users-guide/source/croppollination.rst

 |

 -	**Farm Vector** (optional): In order to calculate information related to crop yields, the model uses a polygon vector layer (shapefile) to indicate farm areas, and the attribute table of that shapefile provides information specific to each farm.
-The Farm Vector's shapefile attribute table must include the following fields:
+The Farm Vector shapefile's attribute table must include the following fields:

  * *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc. For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.